syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/Validation.md

 ---
 layout: post
 title: Validation in DropDownList control for Syncfusion ASP.NET WebForm
-description: Describes about the Validation in DropDownList control for Syncfusion ASP.NET WebForm
+description: Learn here about the validation in DropDownList control for Syncfusion ASP.NET WebForm controls its elements and more.
 platform: aspnet
 control: DropDownList
 documentation: ug